Aspose/releases.aspose.com/content/en/cad/net/new-releases/aspose.cad-for-.net-24.5.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Contains MSI installer for full product installation of Aspose.CAD for .NET v24.5</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.CAD for .NET 24.5 (MSI) brings exciting enhancements and bug fixes to simplify your C# and VB.NET CAD processing workflows.

+### Enhanced Export Quality

+With the latest C# CAD API release, you can experience updated accuracy when converting DWG files to PDF and eliminate issues with empty drawings and content loss.

+### Expanded Format Support

+Export your CAD data to the widely used 3DS format seamlessly (DWG to 3DS conversion) and integrate greater flexibility and new export options into your CAD conversion workflows.

+### Better Error Handling

+Aspose.CAD for .NET 24.5 allows you to benefit from resolved exceptions encountered during STP to PDF conversion and PLT file opening.

+### Other Highlights

+- Improved handling of 3D content in STP to PDF conversions.
+- Resolved file opening issues after DWG to DXF export.
+- Fixed index out-of-range exception for DGN V7 to PNG conversion.
+- Addressed content loss during DWF to PDF conversions.
+- Improved IGES reading for better data extraction.
+- Resolved image loading failures for PLT files.
+- Fixed line shortening issue after explode operation.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.CAD for .NET 24.5 Release Notes](https://releases.aspose.com/cad/net/release-notes/2024/aspose-cad-for-net-24-5-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}